Environmental Responsibility

 Trans Canada Trail

-We’ve partnered with the Trans Canada Trail to support increasing accessibility in the spaces our communities run and train in.
-The Trans Canada Trail is the longest recreational trail in the world, spanning over 28,000 kilometres on land and water.
-Linking three oceans – the Atlantic, Pacific, and Arctic, the Trail connects 15,000 rural, urban and Indigenous communities across every province and territory.
+We’ve partnered with Trans Canada Trail to help improve access to the outdoors for everyone, in the spaces where our communities run and train.
+The Trans Canada Trail is the longest multi-use trail network in the world, spanning nearly 30,000 kilometres across land and water.
+Linking the Atlantic, Pacific and Arctic oceans, it connects over 900 communities in every province and territory.

 Donate Now